facebook••facebook••youtube••contact••index••home

 Plosives

-Although the Beta 27 is marketed for instrumental use, it has the same three layer mesh grille used in similar large-diaphragm condensers such as the KSM42, KSM44A, and SM27.
-The mic’s 3-layer mesh grille does a great job of nixing plosives and mouth noise.
-I didn't need or use external pop protection.
-However, a vocalist with an inclination for strong plosives will need an external pop filter.
+The Beta 27 is marketed for instrumental use but has the same 3-layer mesh grille used in similar large-diaphragm condensers such as the KSM42, KSM44A, and SM27.
+For me, the mesh grille did a great job of nixing plosives and mouth noise.
+I didn't need external pop protection.
+However, those with an inclination for strong plosives will need an external pop filter or foam windscreen.
+Shure's official foamie for the Beta 27 is the A32WS.

 Tools and Software

-In the "Buzz Threshold" video, I paired the Beta 27 with the Rode Streamer X (digital audio interface) for voiceover and talking head.
-Talking head and voiceovers were recorded in TwistedWave (48 kHz and 24-bits) and synced with video in Final Cut Pro.
+In the "Buzz Threshold," I paired the Beta 27 with the Rode Streamer X (digital audio interface).
+Talking head and voiceovers were recorded in TwistedWave (48 kHz and 24-bits) and synced with video.
 No audio processing was used beyond normalization and engagement of the 80 Hz high pass filter switch on the Beta 27.

 Video clips were shot on a Canon R6 MK II.
 Images were taken with Canon R, R6 MK II and R7 cameras and edited in Lightroom Classic and Photoshop.
 Guitars were recorded on a Tascam DR-60 MK II with a pair of Neumann KM 184 in X-Y stereo configuration and edited in Logic Pro.
 Finally, all these components were assembled in Final Cut Pro.